behindthefirewalls/dns-snoop/README.md

 dns-snoop
 =========
-Beta version:
+///Beta version

-For a domain list given, dns-snoop allows you to look for suspicious DNS request.
-You just need to provide a CSV file with the domains requested in your network to figure out if some of you hosts could be compromised.
+For a list of domains given, dns-snoop allows you to look for suspicious DNS request.
+You just need to provide a CSV file with the domains requested in your network to figure out if some of your hosts could be compromised.
+We are able to export this file with the requested domains from our event correlations.

+Our CSV file has one domain per line in this format: "www.domain.org","" Notice you can change the line 144 of dns-snoop.py to addapt the script to your CSV file to split the domains as you want.

 	usage: dns-snoop.py [-h] [-f FILE] [-w] [-d] [-ds] [-n] [-nl]